victti/BSGO-Private-Server/README.md

 </p>

 #### None of the repo, the tool, nor the repo owner is affiliated with, or sponsored or authorized by, BigPoint or its affiliates.
 ##### This server is for learning more about C# and Networking.
-I am not responsible for what other people's Forks.
+I am not responsible for other people's Forks.
 ###### Feel free to open Issues or do Pull requests.

 ### Features